How to spot the psycho in your life

 The only question is: can you afford not to read this book

-Kerry Daynes is a registered Consultant Forensic Psychologist with over twenty years' experience of working on the frontline of forensic psychology.
+Kerry Daynes is a registered Consultant Forensic Psychologist with twenty-five years of frontline experience.
 She was often invited to act as psychological specialist in major police investigations and as a trusted advisor to the British government regarding the safe management of high-risk individuals.
 Part of her day job still involves acting as an expert witness in court, for parole boards and training the police.
-But rather than feeling compromised and frustrated within the system, she now spends the majority of her time trying to affect change from the outside - as an engaging speaker and as an advocate for better conversations around crime, justice and mental health.
+She now spends the majority of her time trying to affect change from the outside as an advocate for better conversations around crime, justice and mental health.
 She is a patron of the National Centre for Domestic Violence and Talking2Minds and, as a victim of stalking herself, acts as a spokeswoman for the Suzy Lamplugh Trust's stalking-related campaigns.

 Kerry is the person the TV networks turn to for expert commentary.
 Highly respected and known for her knowledgeable but personable delivery and sparky personality, she has contributed to numerous high-profile documentaries.
 These have been shown on BBC, ITV, C5, The History Channel, Discovery, CBS Reality, The Crime & Investigation Network, BBC International and more.
-She is also 'The Profiler' in the award-nominated series Faking It.
+She is also 'The Profiler' in the award-nominated series Faking It: Tears of a Crime.
 Twitter: @KerryDaynes.